About mobile app install ads

 App install ads allow users to install your app directly from your ad.
 Based on where your ad appears, any original content may be added to, dropped, or modified during the ad serving process.
-AdWords does this to help make sure that users get a great experience from your ad, no matter when and where they see it.
+Google Ads does this to help make sure that users get a great experience from your ad, no matter when and where they see it.

 App install ad on the Search and Display Networks

 - Ad can include: App icon, description text, and app store rating

 - Where it shows: Across Google Search and Display Networks

 - What it does: Link to an app store

 These are full-screen ads that tend to have higher clickthrough rates than banner ads, but may have a higher CPC.
 These appear as someone transitions between screens or pages in an app.

 - Sizes for mobile phones: 300 x 250, 320 x 480, and 480 x 320.